libvips/lua-vips/README.md

 A Lua binding for the libvips image processing library.
 This binding uses ffi and needs luajit 2.0 or later.

-This binding works, but is not yet finished.
+This binding works and has a test-suite, but is not yet documented.
 See the issues.

 # Example